FY 2015 Set-aside Calculation

-Continuing in FY2014 school districts are no longer required to annually set aside funds for acquisition of textbooks and instructional materials.
+Continuing into FY2015 school districts are no longer required to annually set aside funds for acquisition of textbooks and instructional materials.
 Sections 3315.18 and 3315.19 of Am.
 Sub.
-H. B. 59 of the 130th General Assembly however, still requires districts to set aside funds for capital improvement and maintenance.
+H. B. 59 of the 130th General Assembly however, still require districts to set aside funds for capital improvement and maintenance.
 As before, districts are free to choose the approaches set forth in either of the two legislation sections for setting up such a fund.

 - Including open enrollment students entering the district

 - Excluding open enrollment students leaving the district

 - Excluding Autism Scholarship FTE

 - Excluding Jon Peterson Scholarship FTE

 - Including contract/compact students receiving services in the district.